 What gets tested most

-- Suitability scenarios under Rule 3402
+- Suitability scenarios under IDPC Rule 3402 (the obligation, the steps, the documentation trail)

-- KYC content and material change triggers
+- KYC content requirements and the four material-change triggers

-- AML reporting thresholds (the $10,000 LCTR for cash, the no-threshold STR, EFTRs for international)
+- AML reporting thresholds: the $10,000 LCTR for cash, the no-threshold STR, EFTRs for international wires ≥ $10,000

-- T+1 settlement (effective May 27, 2024)
+- T+1 settlement rules (effective 2024-05-27 in Canada)

-- The DSC ban (June 1, 2022)
+- The DSC ban (effective 2022-06-01) and trailer-commission constraints

-- Conflict of interest framework under NI 31-103 13.4
+- Conflict-of-interest framework under NI 31-103 section 13.4

-- Mutual fund regulation under NI 81-102
+- Mutual fund regulation under NI 81-102: concentration limits, derivatives use, prospectus disclosure

 What gets tested least